karolinabojkowska/task5/docker-pysradb/README.md

 # docker-pysradb

-This repo contains the docker files for image stored in `karolinabojkowska/docker-pysradb`.
+This repo contains the  source files for image `docker-pysradb`.

 ## Table of contents
 * [Building docker image](#Building-docker-image)